-With wages growing at a slower rate than the rate of inflation ‒ which has just hit its highest level in three decades ‒ it is worthwhile thinking of ways to bring in some extra cash.
+With wages growing at a slower rate than the rate of inflation ‒ which is now at a 40 year high ‒ it is worthwhile thinking of ways to bring in some extra cash.

 Many of us have wardrobes stuffed with clothes that we no longer want nor wear, so why not sell them?